Dynamic Targeted Pricing in B2B Settings

 Source: Marketing Science

 Zhang, Jonathan, Oded Netzer, and Asim Ansari.
-"Dynamic Targeted Pricing in B2B Settings."
-Research Paper No. 11-5, Columbia Business School, February 2011.
+"Dynamic Pricing in B2B Settings."
+Marketing Science (forthcoming).